d3x0r/STFRPhysics/LightSpeedSim.md

 ## Demos

 [Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed.html) This started with a brute force method of calculating apparent relative position of objects moving at some speed>0.
-The body emits Red at its head, Green at its center and Blue at its tail.
+The body emits a cycling color based on the time passed at its head, center and tail.
 The emissions then go towards an observer; until they pass the observer, the apparent position is indicated on the reference line; once observed, the line and related photon circle disappear.
 This has been updated to test a function to reverse calculate, and show a computed observed position(dicussed under 'The Math').
+Length contraction has also been applied, which is somewhat broken for the default settings of V=2 and C=1.

 ![Screenshot](https://github.com/d3x0r/STFRPhysics/raw/master/math/lightSpeed1.jpg)